BlakeACollins/GTP-3/README.md

-# Mordern UX/UI
+# GTP-3

-Building a UX/UI for GTP-3.
+Building a modern UX/UI for GTP-3.
 Made with React and CSS.
 In this project I learned the following:
 - React functional components and their reusability
 - React file and folder structure
 - Fundamental #CSS properties to master flex & grid